akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She knew that already, but hearing him say it made it real.
 She curtsied—a quick, awkward thing, her legs stiff from the walk.
 He put out a hand as if to stop her, then pulled it back.

-“You don’t need to,” he said.
-“Not here.”
+“No. Not here.
+You don’t need to,” he said.

-They stood there, the road between them, the forest quiet around them.
-She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse.
+They stood there with the road separating them, he on one side and she on the other, the forest waiting quietly about them.
+She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse lifting its nose.

-He looked toward the lane where the cart had disappeared.
-“You rode with them?”
+He looked toward the dusty lane where the cart had disappeared.
+“You rode with the cartier?”

-“They gave me a lift.
-My feet were sore.”
+“My feet were sore.
+They gave me a lift.”

-“I should have been faster.”
+“My apologies.
+You were already gone by the time I got to the gate.
+I should have been faster.”
 He shook his head.
-“I didn’t know you’d left so quickly.
-My father commanded me to escort you, but by the time I got to the gate, you were already gone.”
+“I didn’t know you’d left so quickly and my father wished to talk before telling me (commanding me) to escort you, so—”

 She looked at his horse, then at him.
 “You came after me yourself?”